Brayden-Zhang/EarthFM-VLM-Bridge/docs/Evaluation.md

 - `--cluster`: Cluster identifier.
 - One of:
-  - `--checkpoint_path=/path/to/olmoearth/stepXXXX`: Fine-tune an OlmoEarth checkpoint.
+  - `--checkpoint_path=~/Downloads/OlmoEarth-v1-Base`: Fine-tune an OlmoEarth checkpoint.
   - `--model=<preset_key>`: Use a baseline preset (choices listed in the script’s help).

 ### Fine-tune specific flags

 - `--defaults_only`: Run only the first learning rate in `FT_LRS`.
-- `--sweep_normalizer`: For models with pretrained normalizers, run both dataset stats and pretrained normalizer variants.
 - `--module_path`: Override the launch script (defaults to the preset’s launcher).
+- `--use_dataset_normalizer`: Force dataset statistics even when a preset ships its own pretrained normalizer.
+Leave unset to keep the pretrained normalizer.
+- `--finetune_seed`: Apply a single base seed across every downstream task (otherwise each task chooses its own default).
 - Extra CLI arguments append to every command (e.g. `--trainer.max_duration.value=50000`).
 - `--dry_run`: Preview commands (`dry_run_evaluate`).